Pro-police, BLM activists face off

 The march, which ended at Juniper Valley Park in Middle Village, looked like a repeat of a similar, peaceful walk earlier in the week — a display of solidarity with cops who have been the target of mass demonstrations in New York and around the country following the death of George Floyd at the hands of a police officer May 25 in Minneapolis.

-But as the approximately 60 marchers entered the park after a mile-and-a-half walk through the neighborhood, they were met by about 20 counterprotesters.
-The counterprotesters carried signs called for the defunding of the Police Department and accusing the NYPD of protecting “bad cops” on the force.
+But as the approximately 60 marchers entered the park after a mile-and-a-half walk through the neighborhood and along Metropolitan Avenue, they were met by about 20 counterprotesters.
+The counterprotesters carried signs calling for the defunding of the Police Department and accusing the NYPD of protecting “bad cops” on the force.

 Heated words were exchanged and the two groups flipped middle fingers at each other, but there was no physical altercation.